Chiefs' Patrick Mahomes continues to cover shortcomings

 "In this league if you let off an inch, then you're going to fall," Reid added.
 "He stays right on top of that in everything that he does."

-STOCK DOWN: The Chiefs' defensive line struggled at times against Oakland's front, though part of that was due to the exceptional play of rookie running back Josh Jacobs.
+The Chiefs' defensive line struggled at times against Oakland's front, though part of that was due to the exceptional play of rooking running back Josh Jacobs.
 But stopping the run was an issue last year, and so far the problem still exists.